-Second, people can carry the virus for a long time without symptoms and spread it to other people at a lower rate.
-At the beginning of the epidemic in China, a woman developed flu symptoms and tested positive for the virus 41 days after moving out of Wuhan before it was shut down.
+People can carry the virus for a long time without symptoms and spread it to other people at a lower rate.
+At the beginning of the epidemic in China, a woman developed flu symptoms and tested positive for the virus 41 days after moving out of Wuhan before its shutting down.
 Right after Wuhan relaxed its shutdown, an asymptomatic virus carrier caused a doctor to become infected.
-These asymptomatic carriers are not rare as reported by NPR.
+These asymptomatic carriers are not rare, as reported by NPR.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said on April 5 that the virus is unlikely to be completely eradicated from the planet this year and it may come back next flu season.
-I would say there will very likely be a visible circulation of the virus even in the summer before significant portion of population have immunity against the COVID-19 virus.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said on April 5 that the virus is unlikely to be eradicated from the planet this year, and it may come back next flu season.
+I would say there will very likely be a visible circulation of the virus even in the summer before a significant portion of the population has immunity against the COVID-19 virus.
 We should not wait for another disaster to happen in the coming fall.
-We can manipulate this summer mild epidemic for our benefit.
+We can manipulate this mild summer epidemic for our benefit.

 Raise or flatten the curve appropriately for fewer fatalities.

-With a better understanding of the pandemic, I hope each country can tailor measures to reduce the damage and, at the same time, have the vast majority live a relatively healthy life.
-In general, we should tighten the measure to flatten the curve in the fall/winter and relax the measure to raise the curve in the spring/summer with the same goal in mind: get through the pandemic with less time and fewer fatalities. (see figure on the right)
+With a better understanding of the pandemic, I hope each country can tailor their response to reduce the damage and, at the same time, have the vast majority live a relatively healthy life.
+In general, we should tighten the measure to flatten the curve in the fall/winter and relax the means to raise the curve in the spring/summer with the same goal in mind: get through the pandemic with less time and fewer fatalities. (see figure on the right)

-How many lives can be saved with this approach?
+How many lives can we save with this approach?

-This is a tough question to answer.
-I cannot give you any number close to the reality.
+This question is tough to answer.
+I cannot give you any number close to reality.
 Based on the current pandemic data around the world, it may save 50% – 90% of the fatalities.